t0mm4rx/ft_services/ReadMe.md

 ### Wordpress
 Wordpress is the #1 open source website and blog content manager.
 It's written in PHP, and uses MySQL as database.
 MySQL is the most used SQL database, SQL is a language to query data.
-You'll need to use a web server, you can reuse nginx.
+You'll need to use a web server, you can reuse Nginx.
-Your wordpress database (you'll need to import it in MySQL) contains informations about the IP of the website, it has to match the IP you'll access it.
-So you'll need to put the minikube IP to wordpress SQL database.
-Wordpress has also a wp-config.php file that you'll need to edit so it can access your MySQL service.
+Your wordpress database (you'll need to import it in MySQL) contains the website IP information, which has to match the IP you access it from.
+You'll need to input the Minikube IP to the wordpress SQL database.
+Wordpress also has a wp-config.php file that you'll need to edit so it can access your MySQL service.

 You can test a remote MySQL connection with:
 ```sh